Webhooks

 Note that on the main Checks page, there is a Run Checks Now button in the top right corner.
 This will re-analyze the existing data set and any new Checks insights will trigger new notifications to any of the connected notification targets.

 In most cases, the receiving platform will need to do some level of parsing of this content, unless the intent is simply to store the information in a 3rd party SIEM or security data lake.
-(Note that Oort has direct integrations for Azure Sentinel or Snowflake security data lakes.)
+(Note that CII has direct integrations for Azure Sentinel or Snowflake security data lakes.)

 Last updated